OWASP/CheatSheetSeries/cheatsheets/SAML_Security_Cheat_Sheet.md

 - Synchronize to a common Internet timesource
 - Define levels of assurance for identity verification
 - Prefer asymmetric identifiers for identity assertions over personally identifiable information (e.g. SSNs, etc)
-- Sign assertions whenever possible
+- Sign each individual Assertion or the entire Response element

-## Last Mile Considerations
+## Service Provider (SP) Considerations

 - Validating session state for user
 - Level of granularity in setting authZ context when consuming SAML token (do you use groups, roles, attributes)
+- Ensure each Assertion or the entire Response element is signed
+- Validate signature (see further hints for secure signature checking [above](#validate-protocol-usage))
-- Validate authorized IDP
+- Validate if signed by authorized IDP
-- Validate IDP certificates for expiry against CRL/OCSP
+- Validate IDP certificates for expiration and revocation against CRL/OCSP
 - Validate NotBefore and NotOnorAfter
+- Validate Recipient attribute
 - Define criteria for SAML logout
 - Exchange assertions only over secure transports
 - Define criteria for session management
-- Validate signature whenever possible
 - Verify user identities obtained from SAML ticket assertions whenever possible.

 # Input Validation